-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 All of these parameters can be found in the Cloudera Manager Admin Console, under the Resource Management category.
 To change resource allocations: